 Start Growing Weed From Seed

-Raising a cannabis seedling, however, requires some patience, gentle hands, and a smidgen of luck.
+Raising a seedling from a cannabis seed, however, requires some patience, gentle hands, and a smidgen of luck.
 Thankfully pot seeds are remarkably vigorous because they are what's called endosperm seeds, which means they have almost pre-formed cotyledon leaves before you even add water.
-Below is a brief guide on the techniques we have found yield the most success when starting seeds and raising your seedling to a healthy plant ready for transplanting.
-And, don’t forget, a Pot for Pot’s Complete Grow Kits take the guesswork out so you always wind up with a splendid harvest!
+Below is a brief guide on the best techniques on how to grow weed from seed.

 Related: Why Grow One Plant?